 90% of proven behavioral and mental health interventions have yet to be used by practitioners in public and private health sectors.
 The ASU REACH Institute is changing that!

-The ASU REACH Institute bridges the gap between university-based research and practice to advance education, health, and well-being of children and families.
+The ASU REACH Institute, within the Department of Psychology, bridges the gap between university-based research and practice to advance education, health, and well-being of children and families.
 We partner with scientists, policy makers, and community stakeholders locally and globally and across diverse service sectors, including schools, community mental health agencies and child welfare.
 Scientists at the ASU REACH Institute are leaders in prevention science who have led the way in the development and implementation of evidence-based prevention and treatment worldwide.

 Programs & Services